The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 The Kingdom of God Must Still Be Preached Today

-In the Matthew 24 (and 25) Olivet Prophecy, Christ was asked about those events that would be the signs of His Second Coming and the end of the world (age).
+In the Matthew 24 (and 25) Olivet Prophecy, Christ was asked about those events that would be the sign of His Coming and the end of the world (age).
 He answered that a number of different trends and conditions would occur first.

 Cut off from God by sin (Isa.
 59:1-2), mankind has believed the lies of the god of this world for 6,000 years.
-The span of God’s plan with men encompasses 7,000 years.
+The span of God’s plan with men encompasses 7,000 years, followed by additional phases beyond that time.
 Few have understood this.
-Many have correctly understood at least some little of the verses describing Christ’s coming 1,000-year Reign, to begin at His Return (Rev. 20:4-6).
+Many have correctly understood at least some little of the verses describing Christ’s coming 1,000-year Reign (Rev. 20:4-6).
 But they know nothing of God allotting 6,000 years, or six millennial days of a “seven-day week,” to man’s rule, under Satan, prior to the seventh 1,000-year “day.”
 We are very near the end of the “sixth day.”

 Let’s understand!
 The Bible states, “But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day” (II Pet.
 3:8; Psa.
 90:4).
 Of course, most are “ignorant” of almost everything that the Bible teaches.